-The preliminary plan shall clearly describe the relationship with municipal authorities as well as communications mechanisms and the possibilities for integrating it into the emergency plans of local communities.
+The preliminary plan shall clearly describe the relationship with relevant regional and municipal authorities as well as communications mechanisms and the possibilities for integrating it into the emergency plans of those authorities.
 If an emergency plan has already been submitted for a given territorial unit, it should be updated in order to integrate the new facility.